 Conclusion

 It is easy to overlook most of these signs of a carpenter ant infestation.
 However, do not make the mistake of taking carpenter ants lightly.
-They might not bite or sting, but they can surely cost damage, amounting to thousands of dollars to your property.
+They might not bite or sting, but they can surely cause damage, amounting to thousands of dollars to your property.

 If you notice any of these signs, you might be hosting an active infestation of carpenter ants.
 Unfortunately, it is difficult to understand the extent of a pest infestation without proper knowledge.
 So, contact a pest management company to tackle the ant infestation on your property and limit any further damage to your belongings.